Family support specialist jobs in Auburn, AL - 286 jobs

 **WHAT WE ARE LOOKING FOR**

-Welcoming and helpful attitude toward guests and other team members
++ Welcoming and helpful attitude toward all guests and other team members

-Attention to detail and follow a multi-step processes
++ Attention to detail and follow a multi-step process

 **We are an awesome place to work and care about our teams, so we want to make sure we are clear on a few more basics that we expect:**

-Scan, handle and move merchandise efficiently and safely, including frequently lifting or moving merchandise up to 40 pounds
++ Scan, handle and move merchandise efficiently and safely, including frequently lifting or moving merchandise up to 15 pounds and occasionally lifting or moving merchandise and fixtures up to 44 pounds without additional assistance from others.

 **Benefits Eligibility**